► Audi Q5 Sportback driven in the UK

 At a glance

-Pros: Responsive diesel, no difference in rear space, well equipped
+Pros: Responsive diesel, no difference in rear passenger space, well-equipped

-Cons: We’ve only driven it on air suspension, thrashy petrol, why pay more?
+Cons: We’ve only driven it on air suspension (which costs extra), thrashy petrol, why pay more?

 What’s new?

-It’s the same one that is used on the Audi A5 and A6 and shares close relations with the Audi/Porsche-developed Premium Platform Electric that powers the A6 e-Tron, Q6 e-Tron and Porsche’s electric Macan.
-As well as a new structure, that means new engines and fresh technology – including an all-new interior design and glut of fresh software.
+The PPC underpinnings are the same as that used on the Audi A5 and Audi A6, and a close-relation to the Audi/Porsche-developed Premium Platform Electric that powers the A6 e-Tron, Q6 e-Tron and Porsche’s electric Macan.
+As well as a new structure, this means new engines and fresh technology – including an all-new interior design and glut of fresh software.

 What are the specs?

-The same as the standard Q5 SUV: i.e. a singular petrol and diesel option.
-Both are 2.0-litre turbocharged four-cylinders, both generate 201bhp and both are connected to a seven-speed dual-clutch transmission that sends power to all four wheels.
-Both also feature Audi’s MHEV Plus system that’s designed to offer around 20bhp of e-boost and enable engine-off coasting and low-speed driving when you’re in traffic.
+Under the bonnet you get the same lack of choice as the standard Q5.
+Which is to say the Q5 Sportback is available with a single variant of four cylinder in petrol or diesel (there is also an SQ5 with a 3.0-litre V6 we’re not covering that here).
+Both engines are 2.0-litre turbos, both generate 201bhp and both are connected to a seven-speed dual-clutch transmission that sends power to all four wheels.
+Both also feature Audi’s MHEV Plus system that’s designed to offer around 20bhp of e-boost and enable engine-off coasting and low-speed electric-only driving when you’re in traffic or parking.

 The range starts at Sport, rises to S line and tops out at Edition 1.
 Sport is impressively well equipped already, with 19-inch wheels, adaptive LED headlights, heated electric front seats, three-zone climate control, 360-degree parking assistance, adaptive cruise, ambient lighting and that enormous infotainment system all thrown in.
 Audi UK knows the score, though, and unsurprisingly predicts the lion’s share of sales will go to the sportier-looking S line model, with Edition 1 having all the spangliest kit on it – including a largely pointless passenger display.

-Options list boxes to potentially tick, besides colours, include things like a panoramic glass roof, some interior trim alternatives and a deployable towbar – as well as the Sound and Vision pack that throws in a head-up display, Bang & Olfusen audio and speedier chargers.
+Other cost boxes to potentially tick, besides colours, include things such as a panoramic glass roof, some interior trim alternatives and a deployable towbar – as well as the Sound and Vision pack that throws in a head-up display, Bang & Olfusen audio and speedier wireless phone chargers.

 What’s it like to drive?

-It’s all perfectly reasonable and dependable, if not all that interesting.
-The steering has some reasonable weight and fluidity to it, the driving position is adjustable and offers decent visibility and many of the pedal weights are well balanced.
+It’s all perfectly reasonable and dependable, if not that interesting.
+The steering has some decent weight and fluidity to it, even if the Q5’s not super-keen to turn in, the driving position is widely adjustable and there’s good forward visibility – that’s one of the reasons you buy an SUV, after all.

 The MHEV Plus system works well here – perhaps better than it has done in cars like the A5 – enabling some extra boost when you need it and encouraging better fuel economy.
 The brake pedal feels rather firm and alert, which took a little while to get used to but becomes fluid and welcome very quickly – particularly when so many cars have soggy brake pedals when they need to balance physical braking with energy regeneration.

-And, interestingly, the better engine of the two is arguably the diesel.
-While the petrol version is, on paper, a smidge faster and not that far off in fuel economy, it feels a little more indecisive when talking to the transmission and sounds thrashy and strained when revved hard.
+And, interestingly, the better engine of the two is arguably the Q5 Sportback TDI.
+While the TFSI petrol version is, on paper, a smidge faster and not that far off in fuel economy, it feels a little more indecisive when talking to the transmission and sounds thrashy and strained when revved hard.
 The diesel, meanwhile, is eminently flexible; shifts feel speedier (in Balanced mode, not Dynamic) and that lump of extra torque helps it feel more alert more of the time compared to the petrol, while that din that usually accompanies a diesel product felt better damped.
+Unsurprisingly, it does run out of revs quite quickly, so we ended up to reverting to letting the gearbox make most of its own decisions.

 What’s the interior like?